- 250 g strong bread flour

 - Cover lightly with cling film and leave to prove until double the size.

-- Once proved carefully remove the cling film and pop into the hot oven and cook for 10 minutes to get the initial lift to the buns, then turn down then heat to 200c gas 6 and cook for a further 15-20 minutes or until cooked and well browned.
+- Once proved, carefully remove the cling film pop into the hot oven, cook for 10 minutes to get the initial lift to the buns, then turn down the heat to 200C gas 6 and cook for a further 15-20 minutes or until cooked and well browned.

-- Once cooled mix the fondant sugar and enough water to make a thin icing, then paint the finished buns all over, don’t be shy add lots and let it drizzle all down the sides.
+- Once cooled, mix the fondant sugar and enough water to make a thin icing.
+Paint the finished buns all over.
+Don't be shy add lots, let it drizzle all down the sides.
 The icing needs to be nice and thin so you can see the lovely circles of the cut face to the buns.